thecandlestick/silverbullet/website/notes-1575/Jul06.md

 Where the i-th Fibonacci number is the sum of the two previous, with the exception that the first and second numbers are _1, 1_

-This is so often to introduce recursion to programmers because it’s so simple.
+This is so often to introduce recursion to programmers because it’s simple.
 The i-th Fibonacci number is so clearly recursively defined that the algorithm practically writes itself!

 ```c++
 int fib(int i) // return the i-th Fibonacci number